bnaras/cubature-1.0.2/README.md

 - Added an `ifdef` macro to avoid the compilation warnings for a couple of lines of `hcubature.c` (line 920) and `pcubature.c` (line 310).

+- Added files `code.R` and `code.cpp` to generate the `clencurt-h.RDS`
+  file for use in the R package